wrn14897/myBlog/blog/2019-02-17/index.md

 title: "Introduce PttBrain"
 category: "PttBrain"
 ---

-Before going into the PttBrain product,
+Before jumping into the PttBrain product,
 I would like to talk about
 what <a href="https://www.ptt.cc/bbs/hotboards.html" target="__blank">PTT</a> is a little bit.